 There are many different ways of paying off debt.
-Today I want to highlight three different methods that I believe have the greatest success rate, plus a bonus one.
-Here is a quick introduction on each of those:
+There are a few common ways out there that seem to have the highest success rate.
+Here is a quick introduction on each of those (plus a bonus one):

 1. The Snowball Method – (Based on Psychology)

-Summary: With the snowball method, you list out your debts in order of the smallest to the largest amount owed.
+Summary: With the snowball method, the process is to list out debts in order of the smallest to the largest amount owed.
 This method disregards interest rate.

-Pro: You get early wins as you knock out the lowest balance debts first.
+Pro: Early wins can be obtained as you knock out the lowest balance debts first.
 This leads to a growth of confidence and determination to see the plan through the end.

-Con: You will pay more interest in the long run, as you don’t care about interest rates.
+Con: You will pay more interest in the long run, since interest rates aren’t the main focus.

 Who is this plan for?
 For those who allow money to be tied to emotions.
 Knocking debt out early will help you push through the last tough months.
 The extra interest is the price to pay for seeing successful results early on.

-2. The Avalanche Method – (Based on Mathematics)
+2. The Avalanche Method – (Based on Math)

-Summary: With the avalanche method, you list out your debts in order of the largest to smallest interest rate.
+Summary: With the avalanche method, the process is to list out debts in order of the largest to smallest interest rate.
 This method disregards amount owed.

 Pro: You knock out the worst interest rate offender first.
-You will pay less interest over the long run.
+As a result, less interest is paid over the long run.

-Con: You may not get early wins…for this reason it may be harder to “stay in the game” and finish your plan.
+Con: You may not get early wins…for this reason it may be harder to “stay in the game” and finish the plan.

 Who is this plan for?
-For those who make financial decisions based on numbers and facts, with little to no emotion; you don’t need early wins to keep you going.
-Clearly you will save money on the interest in the long run.
-You won’t see early wins, but you know you are making strides towards your goals.
+For those who make financial decisions based on numbers and facts, with little to no emotion; early wins aren’t needed to keep you going.
+Clearly, saving money on the interest in the long run is more important.
+You won’t see early wins, but you know that strides are being made towards your goals anyhow.

-3. Hybrid Method – (Based on both Psychology & Mathematics)
+3. Hybrid Method – (Based on both Psychology & Math)

 Summary: With the hybrid method, we will combine both methods.
-You will take your highest interest rate debt and list that at the top of the list.
-You will then list out the remaining debts in order of amount owed from smallest to largest.
+The process is to take the highest interest rate debt and list that at the top of the list.
+Next, list out the remaining debts in order of amount owed from smallest to largest.

-Pro: You will knock out the worst interest rate offender first, but then you’ll have a quick win (or two) right afterwards.
-You will save a significant amount of interest up front, but will still get the psychological win soon after.
+Pro: You will knock out the worst interest rate offender first, but then a quick win (or two) comes immediately afterwards.
+You will save a significant amount of interest up front, but will still get the psychological win soon after

-Con: I’m not sure that there is one…unless your personality matches better with one of the other plan options.
+Con: There really isn’t one…unless your personality matches better with one of the other plan options.